venkataravuri/ai-ml-notes/docs/llm-powered-autonomous-ai-agents.md

 ## Example: Autonomous Travel Agent

 An autonomous travel agent powered by LLMs such as ChatGPT to automate airline ticket booking process.

+It uses ReAct prompting techinque.
+It allow the model to “reason” (with a chain-of-thoughts) and “act” (by being able to use a tool from a predefined set of tools, such as being able to search the internet).

 #### Demonstration